tobeva/tobeva.com/content/about/philip/_index.md

 I have found over the years that working in graphics, games and simulations is a fantastic way to build general software engineering skills.

-Real-time rendering is demanding and it makes you mindful of the importance of performance and optimization.
-It also teaches you how to evolve complex codebases over time.
-Finally it helps you develop empathy towards the user's experience, since the user's experience is critical to graphics.

-When working I try to blend hard-core engineering with pragmatism.
+When working, I try to blend hard-core engineering with pragmatism.
 In my opinion the goal of a software developer is to solve problems and create value.
 This can involve writing code, but often selecting where to dig is more important than the digging itself.
 One of the biggest sources of